KevinJM17/NYC-Rideshare-Data-Analysis-Spark-Project-/README.md

 ### OPTIONAL - Task 8 (20 points): Graph Processing
 Note, the tables provided in task 8 are from my results, you may or may not have the same results depending on how you process and show results.

-(2 points) define the StructType of vertexSchema and edgeSchema.
+1. (2 points) Define the StructType of vertexSchema and edgeSchema.
 Use the taxi_zone_lookup.csv as vertex information and the 'pickup_location' field and the 'dropoff_location' field of rideshare_data.csv as 'src' and 'dst' information.
-(4 points) construct edges dataframe, and vertices dataframe.
+2. (4 points) Construct edges dataframe, and vertices dataframe.
 Show 10 samples of the edges dataframe and vertices dataframe.
 You need to give a screenshot of your results in your report.
 Do not truncate the name of fields.
 The vertices table should include 'id', 'Borough', 'Zone', and 'service_zone'.
 The edges table should include 'src', 'dst'.
 For example,

     | id | Borough | Zone                      | service_zone |
     |----|---------|---------------------------|--------------|